Logo

 • Goals are written in isolation, so teachers don’t know how to translate them into lessons.

-• Accommodations are listed but not contextualized.
+• Accommodations are simply listed but not contextualised.

 • Paraeducators receive fragmented instructions.

-• Classroom teachers guess what to prioritize.
+• Classroom teachers guess what to prioritise.

 • Daily data is collected inconsistently or not shared.